Song for a Fifth Child (Babies Don't Keep) by Ruth Hulburt Hamilton

 Ruth’s daughter, Jeremy, remembers well how her mother rocked her and sang with them as children.
 Some of their favorite songs were “The Lake Isle of Innisfree” and “Dark Brown is the River.”

 It honors the everyday efforts of motherhood.
-It honors the sacred in the mundane and the tensions that pull at us all as mothers.
+It honors the sacred in the mundane and the cultural tensions that pull at us all as mothers.
 Bills, errands and housework will always be there so we should savor the precious, short time, we are given with our babies.